jetk/playbook/mindset.md

 If you are going to do this right, you have to understand: Why Do Product Management.

+Remember: the playbook can change.
+The rules can change.
+Right now, these are the best rules for doing the following: Identify a problem that really needs solving, design a usable, feasible, viable solution, deliver and spread it, measure its success and live to solve another problem.
+For now, that's why you're doing PM, in **this set of ways**.

 ### Solo / Greenfield

 If you're just starting on something, stop.
 'Something' implies you had a cool idea for a product and are trying to figure out how to build it.
 The more you do so, the more you fall in love with your product.